 • CFDs on Commodity Futures: Yes

-• Maximum leverage: 1:20 (FCA, CySEC, FSCA), 1:200 (SCB)
+• Maximum leverage for commodities trading: 1:20 (FCA, CySEC, FSCA), 1:200 (SCB)

 Pros

-• Good selection of metals and softs
+• Wide selection of commodities.

 • Regular market research on commodities